dadhi/DryIoc/README.md

 * Registration of service to implementation type mapping (additionally supported: registering once, registration replace, registration removal).
 * Registration of delegate factory and already created service instance.
 * Batch registration of types from the provided assemblies.
-* Registation identified with a service key of arbitrary type and registration of multiple non-keyed implementations for a single service.
+* Registration identified with a service key of arbitrary type and registration of multiple non-keyed implementations for a single service.
 * Registration with the condition depending on context.
 * Registration with the associated metadata object of arbitrary type.
 * Resolve and ResolveMany.